PyFR/PyFR/doc/src/boundary-initial-conditions/soln-bcs.rst

            *float* | *string*

-        - ``eta`` --- parameter greater than 0 controlling the strength of the controller.
-The appropriate strength is problem specific and varies depending on if the simulation has been nondimensionalised.
+        - ``eta`` --- parameter greater than 0 setting the strength of the controller.
+          The appropriate strength is problem specific, and varies depending on if the simulation has been non-dimensionalised.

            *float* | *string*